iatenine/SimpleSave/README.md

 ## Examples
 - Saving
-   - Can be called from any node within the target scene
+   - Can be called from any node within the target scene by passing "get_tree()" as the first parameter
+   - You can save a SceneTree from an external node but will need to pass a reference to it as the first parameter (uncommon)
    - Will overwrite a file if it exists already
    - Will fail if the filepath references a directory that doesn't exist in your project
       > SimpleSave.save_scene(get_tree(), "res://save_slots/snapshot0.tscn")